lambdaisland/kaocha/doc/01_introduction.md

 ## 1. Introduction

-> I test, therefore I am. — René Descartes
+> Quality is not an act, it is a habit. — Aristotle

-Kaocha is a _test runner_, its core task is to load tests and execute them, reporting on their progress and final result.
+Kaocha is an all-in-one testing tool, its core task is to load tests and execute them, reporting on their progress and final result.
+It does this in a way that encourages good habits, supports multiple workflow styles, and optimizes for ergonomics.

-It provides a uniform way for projects to define their test setup: the different test suites they have, the testing libraries they use, the output reporting they prefer.
-This way developers can jump into a new project and instantly be up to speed.
+Kaocha has a modular architecture.
+It understands different types of tests:

-Kaocha understands different types of tests: `clojure.test`, Midje, in the future even ClojureScript, so that all of a project's tests can be handled in the same way.
+`clojure.test`, ClojureScript, Cucumber, Fudje, Expectations, so that all of a project's tests can be handled in the same way, and so that more can be added without requiring changes to the core.

 It aims to deliver all the features a developer might expect from their test tooling.
 Different people have different workflows, different styles of writing